openKolibri/halo-90/readme.md

 ## Safety
 The edges are fully routed when possible or finished afterwards.
 The PCB is made from fiberglass so care must be taken because it can have abrasive edges.
 Clear coat nail polish can be applied to round and soften the edges without changing how it looks.

 The `CR2032` cells are quite safe, as they have only very small traces of lithium, and have a fairly high internal resistance.
-However, they must still be disposed of responsibly. `LIR2032` or other rechargable 2032 cells should *not* be used because they have a higher voltage outside of the guaranteed parameters and significantly lower capacity (under 25%).
+However, they must still be disposed of responsibly. `LIR2032` or other rechargeable 2032 cells should *not* be used because they have a higher voltage outside of the guaranteed parameters and significantly lower capacity (under 25%).

 If the battery is placed in backwards, it will drain over time because there is no reverse polarity protection.
 It will heat up but should not damage anything, due to high internal resistance limiting the discharge.
 The low voltage, `3.0 V`, as well as the currents used pose very little risk.